rchovatiya88/protractortest/README.md

 Steps to get Protractor working on MAC, windows should be same.

 Step 1 - In the Terminal

     Run this command - npm install -g protractor

-    Everything this should be green, if there is permission issue,
+    Everything should be green, if there is permission issue,

             type 'sudo npm install -g protractor'